publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch41/m__us_usc_t38_s4102A.md

     (d)  __Participation in Other Federally Funded Job Training Programs__  __.—__

-    The Assistant Secretary of Labor for Veterans’ Employment and Training shall promote and monitor participation of qualified veterans and eligible persons in employment and training opportunities under title I of the Workforce Investment Act of 1998 and other federally funded employment and training programs.
+    The Assistant Secretary of Labor for Veterans’ Employment and Training shall promote and monitor participation of qualified veterans and eligible persons in employment and training opportunities under title I of the Workforce Innovation and Opportunity Act and other federally funded employment and training programs.

     (e)  __Regional Administrators__  __.—__